constructo/pump/README.md

 - Null is not a value so there is no such thing as null pointer errors/exceptions.
 Null is a signal transparent to the programmer and the presence/abscence of data is part of the hydraulic-like flow mechanics (another reason why its called Pump).
 Optional input is handled by the intuitive ambivalence operator mechanism.
 - Pump itself is the textual scripting language compiled to a directed graph that PumpVM executes; so that visual dataflow nocode tools could be created for the PumpVM.
 - Continuation interrupts allows Pump to create domain specific abstraction layers over asynchronous flows.
-- Sandboxing capabilities are part of the design; no tight-coupling to system calls and the ability to restrict execution opens the possibility of online development environments.
+- Embedding/Sandboxing capabilities are part of the design; no tight-coupling to system calls and the ability to restrict execution opens the possibility of online development environments.
+- Loose coupling to its core including dependency management so that simulation and testing are seamless.

 Roadmap:
 - Prototypal Java Pump compiler and PumpVM.